jeremiah-shaulov/sig/README.md

 console.log(sigC.value); // 35
 ```

+The computation function is called only when necessary: if the signal has no subscribers, it's called only when signal's value is accessed.
+In the example above, the function is not yet called after assigning `15` to `sigA.value`, but only when `sigC.value` is accessed in the `console.log` statement.

 ### Error Handling in Computations

 If the function throws an error, the signal enters error state.